-In 2025, we added regulatory information approving RELiZORB for children ages one year and older and new guidance from the Cystic Fibrosis Foundation.
+In 2025, we added regulatory information approving RELiZORB for children ages two and older and new guidance from the Cystic Fibrosis Foundation based on the results from both Hendrix (2022) and Sathe (2021) stating that digestive enzyme cartridges are safe and effective in children ages two and older with cystic fibrosis who require enteral tube feedings.
 The coverage was modified to align with these changes.